 A pattern of colorful floral psychedelic liquid, fractal melting pattern.

-We ran that prompt through the Artistic model and got tons of awesome results.
+We ran that prompt through the Structured model and got tons of awesome results.

 In fact these results were so good that we didn't even evolve them!